zelogx/proxmox-msl-setup-basic/docs/index.md

 > [日本語版はこちら (README_jp.md)](./README_jp.md)

+> This site is the **official documentation** of the Zelogx™ Multiverse Secure Lab (MSL) Setup.
+> Any mirrored content on third-party sites (e.g., github-zh) is not authorized.

 ## 1. Overview

 This project builds **completely isolated development environments per project** by Layer 2 level, accessible securely via VPN.\